 Making over your sales resume using updated resume writing best practices will improve your job search results.
 It will ensure you get past the computerized applicant tracking systems (ATS), and more importantly that you will “wow” the person on the other end of that ATS when the cut is made, narrowing down the candidates to bring in for an interview.

 A good makeover will give your resume a facelift, improving eye appeal and making it easier to read.
 The best makeovers will also take your resume content to the next level, compelling the reader to pick up the phone and call you for an interview, because you so clearly understand their needs and have the proven ability to meet them.

-How can you make over your sales resume in this way?
-Here are 5 easy changes that you can implement today.
+How can you write your sales resume in this way?
+Here are 5 changes that you can implement today.

 #1: When You Write Your Sales Resume Be Clear About Your Focus:

 Do NOT include an objective statement.
 Objective statements are a thing of the past.
 However, the moment an employer picks up your resume, they must understand who you are, what you offer, and how you fit in their organization.
 How do you do this without an objective statement?
 Easy.
-Include a headline and possibly a sub-headline as the very first content on your resume following your name and contact information.
+Focus your resume with a headline and possibly a sub-headline as the very first content on your resume following your name and contact information.
 A few examples:

 #2 Include Results

 Understand that an employer is making an investment when they hire you.
 Your sales resume must clearly and convincingly demonstrate how you will deliver a higher return on investment (ROI) than your competitors for that same job.
 Most employers are seeking ROI from their sales employees in terms of higher revenue, cost savings, efficiency or productivity increases, customer service improvements, etc. Fill your resume with quantified examples that illustrate how you have produced results in the past.